brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

 ## Variables and Constants

-- Explanatory variables should be used by breaking up calculations into intermediate values that are held in variables with meaningful names.
+- Explanatory variables should be used by breaking up calculations into intermediate values, that are held in variables with meaningful names.
-- Known numbers should be replaced with named constants (e.g. `PI`, `EARTH_RADIUS_IN_METER`).
+- Known numbers should be replaced with named constants (e.g., `PI`, `EARTH_RADIUS_IN_METER`).
 - Configurable data should be at high levels.
 - Constants should not be inherited, because they would be hidden and hard to find.
 It is better to use static imports, so that it becomes obvious where they come from.